sonybinhle/im-merge/README.md

 # im-merge v1.0.2

-The utility for immutable merging objects which actions helps.
+The utility for immutable merging objects with actions helps.

 ## Why im-merge?